drmonkeysee/ecs-scheduler/README.md

 }
 ```

 The full job gives a clearer picture of the trigger.
 An SQS trigger requires the `queueName` so scheduld knows what queue to check and it also includes a scaling factor `messagesPerTask`.
 Normally the `taskCount` tells a job to start _at least_ that number of tasks.
 For SQS message processing you may need several tasks to clear the queue in a reasonable time so we can set `taskCount` to a higher value.
-But we run into the same issue as when we tried to guess a good schedule for processing the queue: a minimum of, say, 7 tasks may be sufficient when the queue is particularly busy but there may be many situations where that is overkill or insufficient.
+But we run into the same issue as when we tried to guess a good schedule for processing the queue: a minimum of, say, 7 tasks may be sufficient when the queue is particularly busy but there may be many situations where that is over- or under-provisioned.

 `messagesPerTask` instead scales the task count to the queue size.
 There's still some measure of guesswork involved, in our case we decided that a single task can process 100 messages in a reasonable amount of time, but it allows us to achieve a better ratio of tasks to queue size and the scale factor can always be tweaked if it turns out we got it wrong.
 In this case at 100 messages per task, scheduld will spin up 1 task if the queue size is 1 - 100 messages, 2 tasks if the queue size is 101 - 200 messages, 3 tasks for 201 - 300 messages, etc.

 Note that if the queue size is 0 it will not spin up _any_ tasks.
 That's the power of the trigger, it only launches tasks if it needs to.
 The `schedule` field in our case is not how often the tasks will be launched but how often the queue will be checked.
 This is a cheap operation so checking once every 3 minutes seems fair.
-This gives us a maximum slack time of 3 minutes between when messages arrive in the queue and our tasks start launching and processing the queue.
+This gives us a maximum slack time of 3 minutes between when messages arrive in the queue and when tasks start launching and processing the queue.

 Finally, it's possible the queue becomes extremely full.
 While you want to process all the messages in a reasonable time you also don't want to spin up hundreds or thousands of tasks and run up a massive AWS bill.
 The `maxCount` field will limit how many tasks a scheduled job will launch.
 This field can be used for any scheduled job, not just triggered jobs, but its most common use case is limiting the scaling factor for SQS-triggered jobs.
 We set it the same way as any other field: